 - The closer vegetables are grown to the wood, the more chemicals they absorb.
 Plants growing about six inches away from pressure-treated wood do not show even trace amounts of chemicals.

 - Root crops such as beets, turnips, carrots, and potatoes contained most of the metals they absorbed in the skin.
 Therefore, peeling removes most of it.

-- Plant species differ greatly in the amount of metals they take up from the same soil.
-This is due to the difference in movement of fluids inside the plant itself.
+- Plant species differ greatly in the number of metals they take up from the same soil.
+This is due to the difference in the movement of fluids inside the plant itself.
 Most metals remain in the roots with the exception of leafy green vegetables.
 Lettuce, spinach, and mustard greens tend to move metals into the leaves.

 The Bottom Line: You Can Use Treated Lumber for Raised Bed Gardens

 Here’s how I look at it: there are risks from all of the food we consume.
 I think nothing of eating conventional products and packaged foods.
-I admit that although I love to cook from scratch and that I try to cook healthy meals, some nights I work too late, and it’s Hamburger Helper mix for us with a side of vegetables.

-I don’t use pesticides or artificial fertilizers on my vegetables.
 If they are getting any chemicals from the ACQ treated lumber (the beds were built after 2009, well after the time frame in which the EPA required companies to phase out the use of CCA-treated lumber), the trace amounts should be so minor that it won’t make much of a difference to me.

 For Those Who Choose Not to Use Pressure Treated Lumber: Alternatives